fcostin/tcplb/docs/DESIGN.md

 1. server is willing to entertain TLS 1.0 connections, and a wide variety of cipher suites
-2. server accepts TLS 1.2 or TLS 1.3 only, but refuses to use particularly broken cipher suites
+2. server accepts TLS 1.2 or TLS 1.3 only, but refuses to use any known broken cipher suites
 3. server accepts TLS 1.3 only, limited to the
    [set of cipher suites](https://datatracker.ietf.org/doc/html/rfc8446#section-9.1)